loafey/master-thesis/Thesis/5.0. Discussion/Future Work.typ

 === System Calls
 Due to #ln being a system-level language, it may be useful to have the ability to directly make system calls to interact with the operating system.
-This allow for the possibility of not relying on, for example, libc, because the behavior one would need from libc could be re-implemented in the language.
+This allows for the possibility of not relying on, for example, libc, because the behavior one would need from libc could be re-implemented in the language.
 This would in theory make the language more portable, because it would be easier to port it to systems where libc might not be available.